Forest cover: Variation in forest ecosystems

-Ecological Impacts
+Ecological impacts

-Benefits of Forest Cover
+Benefits of forest cover

 The World Health Organization has compiled a list of ecological goods and services that depend on forests and without which humans could not survive, including: flood and drought mitigation, water purification, erosion control, and disease reduction.
 Tropical forests especially act as one of the world's largest carbon sinks, accumulating atmospheric carbon dioxide during photosynthesis and thus mitigating climate change.
 Maintaining the size, continuity, and biodiversity of the world's forests is crucial for human health and prosperity.
 However, forest cover is severely threatened by deforestation, as a direct consequence of agriculture, grazing, and mining.
 Since the onset of agriculture (about 12,000 years ago), the number of trees worldwide has dropped by 46%.
 Since 1990, the world has lost 178 million ha of forest (an area roughly the size of Libya).

-Forest Cover Remediation Tactics
+Forest cover remediation tactics

 Although global forest area is decreasing, the rate at which we are losing trees has slowed.
 In the 1990s the world was losing 7.8 million ha of area per year, but in the 2000s this rate slowed to 5.2 million ha, and in the 2010s it shrank even further (down to 4.7 million).
 This pattern is due to the regeneration abilities of forests, as well as a conscious global effort to reduce deforestation.
 Plantation forests are one method of reforestation/afforestation that has become increasingly popular since the 1990s.
 Intensively planned to be biodiverse and well-managed, these forests exist for the purpose of regenerating our global forest cover.
 Although it is impossible to gain back the ecosystem services lost when a plot of forest is destroyed for industrial purposes, these new regenerative methods carry hope for the future of our global forest biome.